KishoreNewton/ticketing/README.md

 >./infra/k8s/ingress-srv.yaml

-Change the host at __line 10__ to your domain in case or production.
+Change the host at __line 10__ to your domain in case of production.

 __ELSE__